heorhii-aksiuk/about/README.md

-# Hello, I am Heorhii
+# Hi, I am Heorhii a.k.a Aytivets[https://github.com/aytivets]

 - I'm a **Front-End Developer** with a focus on **React** using **TypeScript** and with **Full Stack** skills (**MERN Stack**)